Warangal district

-Warangal district (formerly Warangal Rural district) is a district in the Indian state of Telangana.
+Warangal district is a district in the Indian state of Telangana.
 The district shares boundaries with Mahabubabad, Jangaon, Hanamkonda, Mulugu and Bhupalpally districts.

 As of June 2021, Hanamkonda tentatively serves as the district headquarters of both Hanamkonda and Warangal districts.
 Warangal city is proposed to replace Hanamkonda as the new headquarters of the Warangal district.

 The district was formed in 2016 by carving out Warangal Rural district from the erstwhile Warangal district.
 In August 2021, the Warangal Rural district was renamed back to Warangal district.
 Warangal and Khila Warangal mandals are transferred to the newly formed Warangal district.